Q: Who can take advantage of GradQuant’s one-on-one consultation services?

 A: Click the link at the bottom of the page to get started.
 If you are a new user, please take a moment to create an account and visit the tutorial.
 After creating an account, choose “GQ Consultations” or “GQ Workshop” from the drop-down menu when selecting the consultation type.

 Q: What can I expect at my first consultation?

-A: Depending on the complexity of the statistics that your project involves in, sometimes your question can be answered in the first meeting, but most likely, the first appointment will be an introduction of your problems to the consultant and a follow-up appointment will be needed.
+A: Depending on the complexity of the statistics that your project involves, sometimes your question can be answered in the first meeting, but most likely, the first appointment will be an introduction of your problems to the consultant and a follow-up appointment will be needed.

 Please make sure you answer the question: “What would you like to address during your consultation?” when you sign up.
 Also, if you have documents you would like your consultant to look at before the appointment, be sure to attach them or to email them to GradQuant@ucr.edu.
 Time permitting, we will review your materials in advance of your appointment.

 Q: What should I bring to my appointment?

-A: As much or as little as you have.
+A: Bring as much or as little as you have.
 We can help you at any stage of working with quantitative methods.
 If you have anything listed below that may help the consultation, bring them to the appointment: any material that will help us understand your project and problems; any write-up on how to set up your experiments or collect your data; your data if it has been collected; statistical results; any reference paper from the relevant studies; comments from the paper reviewers or your dissertation committee, etc.

 Q: How long are appointments and how many appointments can I make per week?